-Develop an exemplary Partnership Sheffield City Street Tree Strategy that values street trees for the benefits they bring to people, the city and the wider environment.
+Develop an exemplary Sheffield Street Tree Partnership Strategy that values street trees for the benefits they bring to people, the city and the wider environment.

-The production of this Working Strategy, and its adoption by all partners involved in its development, is the result of the work undertaken by the group over the last 9 months.
+The production of this Working Strategy, and its adoption by all partners involved in its development, is the result of the work undertaken by the group since August 2019.
 It completes this initial task.